twillis209/zinb_analysis/notes.md

 # Analyses

-Datasets (from Methods section):

-* V1 data set:
+## Data sets

+### V1/Tasic/Allen

 * Tasic et al.
 * Available in `scRNAseq` package
 * The 'Allen' data set is a subset of the Tasic data.
 From the package manual: '`ReprocessedAllenData()` provides 379 cells from the mouse visual cortex, which is a subset of the data from Tasic et al. (2016).'
+* The counts used in the analyses by Risso et al. are the default `tophat_counts` (confirmed this with use of `digest::digest`)
 * Plate-based: sorted by FACS into a 96-well plate and amplified using the SMARTer kit
-* S1/CA1 data set:
+### S1/CA1 data set

 * Zeisel et al.
 * Downloaded.
 * Fluidigm C1 microfluidics cell capture platform

-* mESC data set:
+### mESC/Kolodziejczyk data set

 * Kolodziejczyk et al.
 * Downloaded.
 * May now be in `scRNAseq`
 * Fluidigm C1 microfluidics cell capture platform

-* OE data set:
+### OE/Fletcher data set

 * Fletcher et al.
 * Downloaded
 * Identifying developmental trajectories of OE cells
 * Figure 3
 * FACS then Fluidigm C1 microfluidics cell capture platform

-* PBMC data set:
+### PBMC/Zheng data set

 * Zheng et al.
 * Downloaded.
 * Clustering of PBMCs
 * Figure 3
 * Droplet-based 10x Genomics platform

-* Glioblastoma data set:
+### GBM/Patel data set

 * Patel et al.
 * SMART-Seq

+### Applications of data sets

 * Impact of normalization methods
 	* All four data sets
 	* Figure 4